kubeshop/botkube-docs/versioned_docs/version-0.13/installation/teams/index.md

 sidebar_position: 4
 ---

-1. Register BotKube as a bot with Microsoft Bot Framework.
+1. Register Botkube as a bot with Microsoft Bot Framework.
-2. Deploy the BotKube controller.
+2. Deploy the Botkube controller.
-3. Add the BotKube app to a channel and enable notifications.
+3. Add the Botkube app to a channel and enable notifications.

 ## Prerequisites